Trinidad and Tobago

-Trinidad and Tobago, (Note: Pronounced /ˈtrɪnᵻdæd...təˈbeɪɡoʊ/, /- toʊ-/, TRIN-ih-dad ... tə-BAY-goh, --_-toh-) officially the Republic of Trinidad and Tobago, is the southernmost island country in the Caribbean, comprising the main islands of Trinidad and Tobago, along with several smaller islets.
+Trinidad and Tobago, (Note: Pronounced /ˈtrɪnᵻdæd...təˈbeɪɡoʊ/, /- toʊ-/, TRIN-ih-dad ... tə-BAY-goh, --_-toh-) officially the Republic of Trinidad and Tobago, is the southernmost archipelagic country in the Caribbean, comprising the main islands of Trinidad and Tobago, along with several smaller islets.
 The capital city is Port of Spain, while its largest and most populous municipality is Chaguanas.
-Despite its proximity to South America, being on its continental shelf, Trinidad and Tobago is considered to be part of the Caribbean.
+Trinidad and Tobago comprises the southernmost islands of the Caribbean eastern islands chain, and it is close to the continent of South America, being north to northeast of Venezuela and northwest of Guyana.

-Trinidad and Tobago is located 11 km northeast off the coast of Venezuela, 130 km south of Grenada, and 288 kilometres (155 nautical miles) southwest of Barbados.
-Indigenous peoples inhabited Trinidad for centuries prior to Spanish colonization, following the arrival of Christopher Columbus in 1498.
+Trinidad and Tobago is located 6 nmi north to northeast off the coast of Venezuela, 70 nmi south of Grenada, and 155 NM southwest of Barbados.
+Indigenous peoples inhabited Trinidad for centuries prior to Spanish colonisation, following the arrival of Christopher Columbus in 1498.
 Spanish governor José María Chacón surrendered the island to a British fleet under Sir Ralph Abercromby's command in 1797.
 Trinidad and Tobago were ceded to Britain in 1802 under the Treaty of Amiens as separate states and unified in 1889.
 Trinidad and Tobago obtained independence in 1962, and became a republic in 1976.

 Unlike most Caribbean countries and territories, which rely heavily on tourism, the economy is primarily industrial, based on large reserves of oil and gas.
 The country sees fewer hurricanes than most of the Caribbean because it is farther south.

 Trinidad and Tobago is well known for its African and Indian Caribbean cultures, reflected in its large and famous Trinidad and Tobago Carnival, Hosay, and Diwali celebrations, as well as being the birthplace of the steelpan, the limbo, and musical styles such as calypso, soca, rapso, chutney music, and chutney soca.

 Toponymy

-Historian E. L. Joseph claimed that Trinidad's Indigenous name was Cairi or "Land of the Humming Bird", derived from the Arawak name for hummingbird, ierèttê or yerettê.
+Historian E. L. Joseph claimed that Trinidad's Indigenous name was Cairi or "Land of the Humming Bird", derived from an Arawakan name for hummingbird, ierèttê or yerettê.
 However, other authors dispute this etymology with some claiming that cairi does not mean hummingbird (tukusi or tucuchi being suggested as the correct word) and some claiming that kairi, or iere, simply means island.
 Christopher Columbus renamed it "La Isla de la Trinidad" ("The Island of the Trinity"), fulfilling a vow made before setting out on his third voyage of exploration.
-Tobago's cigar-like shape, or the use of tobacco by the native people, may have given it its Spanish name (cabaco, tavaco, tobacco) and possibly some of its other Indigenous names, such as Aloubaéra (black conch) and Urupaina (big snail), although the English pronunciation is //təˈbeɪɡoʊ//.
+Tobago's cigar-like shape, or the use of tobacco by the native people, may have given it its Spanish name (tabaco, tavaco, tobacco) and possibly some of its other Indigenous names, such as Aloubaéra (black conch) and Urupaina (big snail), although the English pronunciation is //təˈbeɪɡoʊ//.
 Indo-Trinidadians called the island Chinidat or Chinidad which translated to the "land of sugar".
 The usage of the term goes back to the 19th century when recruiters in India would call the island Chinidat as a way of luring workers into indentureship on the sugar plantations.

 History

-Geological history

-The islands that make up modern-day Trinidad and Tobago lie at the southern end of the Lesser Antilles group.
-The islands lie close to the continent of South America, separated by the Gulf of Paria.